Why Choose Our Probate Attorneys?

 Probate refers to the legal process that takes place to distribute a person's assets after he or she passes away.
 In order to make sure your assets are used to help the people you love and the organizations you care about, you need a probate attorney who understands the process.

-At Hocker & Associates, LLC, we're happy to help with all of your probate and estate planning needs.
+At Hocker Law, LLC, we're happy to help with all of your probate and estate planning needs.
 Getting the process done properly with the aid of an experienced attorney will ensure that your wishes are followed and your loved ones are protected even after you are gone.

 What is Probate?

 Probate court is the branch of the judicial system that settles the financial affairs of deceased persons.
 The actions taken by a probate court depend on the size of the estate and the presence or absence of a last will and testament.